 Figure 14: association rules for task status `done` and `in progress`

-Secondly, developers within the number of personalities favor estimating the task as `low`.
+Secondly, developers within the number of personalities favor estimating the task efforts as `low`.
 As the association rules were showing, developers with positive values of Openness, Conscientiousness, Extraversion, Agreeableness and the negative value of Neuroticism – share the tendency of assigning low number of story points to their tasks.

 On one hand, developers are assigning story points to the task by themselves to assess the estimation of task complexity.
 This is purely predictive process, since there can be the complications or ease within the tasks that is not possible to foresee in advance.
-On the other hand, there is an `actual story points` or `actual estimate` term, that describes the actual complexity of the issue, however it can be measured only after the completion of the task (although, this metric requires existence of the additional attributes that were not possible to obtain within this research dataset), and this leads to the outcome, that the pre-estimation of the task can be varied from the actual complexity of the task.
-The value that the business should pursue regarding this metric is to reduce the difference between the estimated and actual complexity of the task, while the result of this research can greatly contribute this idea by providing the group of personalities of developers, that are consistent with task estimation.
-Seeing that the personality traits, like strong Openness, Conscientiousness, Extraversion, Agreeableness and less Neuroticism are associated with low task complexity estimation, can point out the following tendency: these traits are associated with personality facets, like calmness, friendliness, trust, altruism, dutifulness, liberalism etc. These personalities apparently give developers confidence, letting them feel in control of their responsibilities and usually considering their tasks as easily solvable.
+On the other hand, there is an `actual story points` or `actual estimate` term, that describes the actual complexity of the issue, however it can be measured only after the completion of the task (although, this metric requires existence of the additional attributes that were not possible to obtain within this research dataset), and this leads to the outcome, that the pre-estimation of the efforts can be varied from the actual complexity of the task.
+The value that the business should pursue regarding this metric is to reduce the difference between the estimated effort and actual complexity of the task, while the result of this research can greatly contribute this idea by providing the group of personalities of developers, that are consistent with task estimation.
+Seeing that the personality traits, like strong Openness, Conscientiousness, Extraversion, Agreeableness and less Neuroticism are associated with low task effort estimation, can point out the following tendency: these traits are associated with personality facets, like calmness, friendliness, trust, altruism, dutifulness, liberalism etc. These personalities apparently give developers confidence, letting them feel in control of their responsibilities and usually considering their tasks as easily solvable.
 How accurate they are – this is another question, and possibly the topic of further research, but even without knowing that – it already lets the software project manager to narrow down the analysis and have answers to actions of certain personality developers.

 On the opposite side of these traits – the developers with less Openness, Conscientiousness, Extraversion, Agreeableness and the ones with more Neuroticism also share a trend of spending low time on development.
 This can be explained by the common facets these traits have, that the people with more neuroticism are anxious and try to complete the tasks faster, and less conscientiousness people are less organized, not fully disciplined and more chaotic, they may not be fully realizing the impact and dependences of the task, and only working on the core idea of the issue without realizing the other aspects of the task.
 Similarly, the developers with less openness and less extraversion are the ones that are closed to the experiences, like imagination, adventurousness, excitement-seeking, and likewise the previous trait – they will likely only focus narrowly on the core idea of the task without exploring the further results.
 The same way can be explanation of the behavior of the less agreeable people who lack altruism, morality and modesty.